 Lead to send out call-in info to table of frequency bands ad hoc team .18 and .19. (done-after the meeting)

-All – if you have any actionable possibilities to update/improve/etc. our external influence on regulatory bodies, as part of the IEEE 802 restricting, please pass along to the chair. \
+All – if you have any actionable possibilities to update/improve/etc. our external influence on regulatory bodies, as part of the IEEE 802 restructuring ad hoc, please pass along to the chair. \

 All – please review the FCC wireless mic action and is there anything .18 should review further or act upon?